-- Arita, H., and Yuzawa, K. (2009).
-The Characteristics of the Small Damages and the Restoration Measures of Agricultural Infrastructure in the Mid-Niigata Prefecture Earthquake in 2004.
-Irrigation, Drainage and Rural Engineering Journal, 262(77-4), 417-422 (in Japanese with English abstract). - Arita, H., Tamai, E., and Iida, S. (2008).
-Issues on Administrative Function in the Restoration Stage of a Local Government Stricken by the Mid Niigata Prefecture Earthquake.
-Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 76(5), 437-440 (in Japanese with English abstract). - Asahiro, K., Kanekiyo, H., and Tani, M. (2014).
+- Arita, H. and Yuzawa, K. 2009.
+The characteristics of the small damages and the restoration measures of agricultural infrastructure in the Mid-Niigata Prefecture Earthquake in 2004.
+Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 77 (4), 417-422. (in Japanese with English abstract). - Asahiro, K., Kanekiyo, H. and Tani, M. 2014.
 Research into the distribution of damage to farmland in Yame City, Fukuoka Prefecture, from the heavy rains in the northern part of Kyushu in 2012, and difficulties for the recovery.
-Journal of the Japanese Institute of Landscape Architecture, 77(5), 649-654 (in Japanese with English abstract).

-- Chida, H., Sasaki, K., and Inoue, N. (2013).
-Utilization of the Midori Information System of the Great East Japan Earthquake Disaster Assessment.
-Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 81(3), 191-194 (in Japanese with English abstract). - Miyasato, K. (2007).
-Damage and Restoration of Agricultural Facilities and Farmland Affected by the 2004 Niigata Chuetsu Earthquake.
-Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 75(3), 189-192 (in Japanese with English abstract). - Yoshokawa, N., Tamai, E., Misawa, S., and Arita, H. (2007).
-Simplified Method for Damage Assessment Introduced in the Niigata Chuetsu Earthquake.
-Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 75(3), 205-209 (in Japanese with English abstract).
+Journal of the Japanese Institute of Landscape Architecture, 77 (5), 649-654. (in Japanese with English abstract). - Chida, H., Sasaki, K. and Inoue, N. 2013.
+Utilization of the Midori information system of the Great East Japan Earthquake Disaster assessment.
+Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 81 (3), 191-194. (in Japanese with English abstract). - Miyasato, K. 2007.
+Damage and restoration of agricultural facilities and farmland affected by the 2004 Niigata Chuetsu Earthquake.
+Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 75 (3), 189-192. (in Japanese with English abstract). - Yoshokawa, N., Tamai, E., Misawa, S. and Arita, H. (2007).
+Simplified method for damage assessment introduced in the Niigata Chuetsu Earthquake.
+Journal of the Japanese Society of Irrigation, Drainage and Rural Engineering, 75 (3), 205-209. (in Japanese with English abstract).